nicol144/ansible-config/README.md

-m# ansible-config  new1 it works and will always work!!!
+sm# ansible-config  new1 it works and will always work!!!
 \\